¡Somos La Luchita Project!

 La Luchita means “the hustle.”
 When asking a Cuban about their day it’s common to hear “aquí, en la luchita” (here, in the hustle).
 Calling this project "La Luchita" is a way of honoring organizers and their hustle to build a better world for all.

 La Luchita Project began in 2016.
-We saw the need for organized trips to Cuba that would explain Cuba’s nuances from a community organizing perspective and with an emphasis on collective liberation, and after long debates we decided to start this journey in September 2016.
+We saw the need for organized trips to Cuba that could engage with Cuba’s nuances from a community organizing perspective and with an emphasis on collective liberation.

 We facilitate sliding scale, socially conscious trips.
-What this means is that participants pay what they can.
-We expect folks with more access to privilege and who benefit from systems of oppression to pay more.
-On the other hand, we’re very invested in getting capital into the hands of Cuban women and people of color who don’t often benefit from the tourism industry.
+This means that participants pay what they can.
+We expect folks who benefit from systems of oppression to pay more.
+On the other hand, we’re very invested in getting capital into the hands of Cuban women and people of color (especially women of color) who don’t often benefit from the tourism industry.

 Poets, artists, professors, and community organizers make up our facilitation team in Havana.
-We jam through the night to trumpets, trombones, guitars, and original lyrics – and have laugh-out-loud conversations over a cigar, rum, or just the crisp ocean air.
-You’ll be part of conversations with some of the most brilliant minds and powerful organizers in the Américas.
+We jam through the night with original lyrics, and have laugh-out-loud conversations over a cigar, rum, or just the crisp ocean air.
+You’ll be part of conversations with some of the most brilliant and powerful organizers in the Américas.